-- More sun safety action steps.
-Sunwise Kids.
+- Learn more about Sun safety action steps.

+Don't top off!
 When you fill up remember not to top off your gas tank.
-Topping off can spill gasoline which quickly evaporates.
+Topping off can spill gasoline which quickly evaporates into the air around you.
 Gasoline vapors can harm your family's health and make ozone pollution and smog worse.
-In hot weather, buy gas in the early morning or at night.
-Read more on the dangers of topping off your gas tank.
-No Sobrellene su Tanque de Gasolina (español).
+And in hot weather, buy gas when it's cooler in the early morning or after sundown.

 Extreme heat can make drought worse.
 More about drought.